akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 	* `shader`: the name of the shader to use.
 	* `material`: the name of the material to use.
 	* `distanceRange`: array of two floats for the minimum and maximum distance to draw at.
 Defaults to `[0, 3.402823466e38]`.
-	* `listName`: the name of the item list the model is drawn with.
+	* `modelList`: the name of the item list the model is drawn with.
 * `extraItemLists`: array of extra item list names to add the node to.

 ## Transform Node